 Research background

-In clinically the drugs drugs are expensive with side effects.
-Unconjugated bilirubin (UCB) has gained recent prominence for its anti-inflammatory and antioxidant properties, nevertheless, how UCB influences ulcerative colitis (UC) remain unresolved.
+Clinical treatment of ulcerative colitis consists of drugs that are both expensive and have side effects.
+Unconjugated bilirubin (UCB) has gained recent prominence for its anti-inflammatory and antioxidant properties.
+How UCB influences UC remains unresolved.

 Research motivation

-The drugs for UC have many adverse effects and the patients need lifelong treatment.
-There is an urgent need to develop effective and safe drugs.
+Patients with UC require lifelong treatment, and drugs for UC are linked to many adverse effects.
+Therefore, there is an urgent need to develop effective and safe drugs for UC.

 Research objectives

-To investigate the significance of UCB in the intestinal barrier function and immune inflammation of mice with dextran sodium sulfate (DSS)-induced colitis.
+To investigate the significance of UCB in intestinal barrier function and immune inflammation of mice with dextran sodium sulfate (DSS)-induced colitis.

 Research methods